Best Scope for Ruger 10/22 – The 4 Best Ones for Takedown, Carbine, and More

 The Athlon Neos offers legitimate value if your shooting happens primarily at 75+ yards.
 For that narrow use case, the price and glass quality work in its favor.
 But the 100-yard parallax fundamentally mismatches how most people use a 10/22, and that’s why it sits at the bottom of this ranking despite being the cheapest option.

 All four scopes went on the same rifle: my Ruger 10/22 Carbine that I’ve owned for about six years.
-Testing happened over three range sessions in October and early November at my local outdoor range, plus some informal shooting on my buddy’s property where we do pest control.
+Testing happened over three range sessions in October and early November at an outdoor range with marked distances from 25 to 100 yards, plus informal shooting on rural land where I help with pest control.
 Weather ranged from clear and cool to overcast with temperatures in the 50s.
 Total round count was around 600 rounds of CCI Standard Velocity 40gr LRN, which I chose for its consistency and subsonic velocity that doesn’t complicate things with the sound barrier.

 Each scope got mounted with medium-height Weaver rings on the factory rail, zeroed at 50 yards from a sandbag rest, then shot at 25, 50, 75, and 100 yards to evaluate parallax, clarity, and reticle usability.
 I ran a basic box test on each to confirm tracking.
 Low-light testing happened during the last hour before sunset on two separate evenings.